-Featured PostImages The 12 Most Important Quad City Mallards Players of All Time 840x385 - The 12 Most Important Quad City Mallards Players of All Time
+The 12 Most Important Quad City Mallards Players of All Time

 The Quad City Mallards, a team formerly-subscribed to the ECHL, ended activities and ceased to exist last season due to financial problems and money losses, almost making the franchise to go bankrupt.